ACHIEVE HEALTHY GUMS WITH PERIODONTICS TREATMENT

-Periodontal disease also known as “gum disease” is a condition caused by bacteria in the form of plaque and tartar that harbors in the deep gum pockets that could harm teeth and their supporting structures.
+Periodontal disease, also known as “gum disease,” is a condition caused by bacteria in the form of plaque and tartar that harbors in the deep gum pockets that could harm teeth and their supporting structures.
 Periodontal disease can result in various problems, including the loss of gum tissue, jawbone, and even permanent adult teeth.
-Periodontitis is caused by bacteria and it’s toxins that cover the teeth and leave behind deep gum pockets where an infection can grow and thrive.
-Early detection and treatment are vital to reverse the course of gum disease ensuring a healthy smile.
+Periodontitis is caused by bacteria, and the toxins that cover the teeth can leave behind deep gum pockets where an infection can grow and thrive.
+Early detection and treatment are vital to reverse the course of gum disease, ensuring a healthy smile.

 What are the stages of periodontal disease?

-Gingivitis is the early stage of gum disease and it’s signs include red and swollen gums that may bleed when patients brush or floss.
-The treatment of gingivitis is a professional dental prophy or cleaning done by a dental hygienist followed by a fine scale or a follow up cleaning appointment in 4 to 12 weeks to make sure the signs of gingivitis are resolved.
-The treatment is only successful if the patient is fully compliant and is brushing and flossing twice a day and practicing great oral hygiene home care.
-The more advanced gum disease is called periodontitis that causes destruction of gum tissue and jaw bone that ultimately results in mobility and loss of teeth.
+Gingivitis is the early stage of gum disease, and its signs include red and swollen gums that may bleed when patients brush or floss.
+The treatment of gingivitis is a professional dental prophy or cleaning done by a dental hygienist.
+This is followed by a fine-scale or a follow-up cleaning appointment in 4 to 12 weeks to ensure that the signs of gingivitis are resolved.
+The treatment is only successful if the patient is fully compliant, brushing and flossing twice a day, and practicing excellent oral hygiene home care.
+The more advanced gum disease is called periodontitis, which destroys the gum tissue and jaw bone resulting in mobility and loss of teeth.
 The treatment of periodontitis starts with deep scaling and root planing.

 How is the procedure performed?

-It is a conservative gum treatment designed to remove tartar containing bacteria and toxins from teeth’s crowns and root surfaces that causes gum disease.
-The tartar forms above and beneath the gum line and to thoroughly remove it anesthesia or numbing will be necessary in order to reach optimal results.
-It usually requires two appointments for the hygienist to accomplish the goals of the treatment that is to leave smooth surfaces free of any bacteria in the form of tartar and it’s hard deposits on teeth’s crowns and roots.
+It is a conservative gum treatment designed to remove tartar-containing bacteria and toxins from teeth’s crowns and root surfaces that causes gum disease.
+The tartar forms above and beneath the gum line, and to thoroughly remove it, anesthesia or numbing will be necessary to reach optimal results.
+It usually requires two appointments for the hygienist to accomplish the treatment goals: to leave smooth surfaces free of any bacteria in the form of tartar and its hard deposits on teeth’s crowns and roots.
 This treatment can help address the periodontal problem and reverse the course of disease if caught early on.

-At Arsmiles Family & Cosmetic Dentistry, we take time to educate patients on the importance of maintaining a healthy smile and prevention of harm.
+At Arsmiles Family & Cosmetic Dentistry, we educate patients on the importance of maintaining a healthy smile and preventing harm.
 Certain conditions can wreak havoc on the smile’s health, including periodontal disease.
 Periodontal disease is an infection that starts in the soft tissues and can spread, putting the smile at risk.
-Dr. Sima Chegini of Fairlawn, Ohio, encourages patients to schedule an appointment with her if they suspect periodontal disease to discuss the benefits of deep teeth cleaning services available
+Dr. Sima F. Chegini of Fairlawn, Ohio, encourages patients to schedule an appointment with her if they suspect periodontal disease to discuss the benefits of deep teeth cleaning services available.

-If the periodontitis is not responsive to these treatment modalities then lasers could be utilised and surgical periodontal treatments recommended.
+If the periodontitis is not responsive to these treatment modalities, lasers could be utilized, and surgical periodontal treatments are recommended.

-Crown lengthening is used to expose tooth structure when a tooth is too short to properly seat a crown.
-It is also considered a cosmetic dental procedure that is used in conjunction with a smile makeover to match up the height and gum line of the teeth in the esthetic zone which can improve a “gummy smile.”
+Crown lengthening exposes tooth structure when a tooth is too short to seat a crown properly.
+It is also considered a cosmetic dental procedure used with a smile makeover to match up the height and gum line of the teeth in the esthetic zone, which can improve a “gummy smile.”

-Gum grafting procedures are performed to protect root areas that are exposed due to gingival or gum recession.
-The roots once exposed are prone to caries and decay and could be potentially sensitive as well.
+Gum grafting procedures are performed to protect the exposed root areas due to gingival or gum recession.
+Once exposed, the roots are prone to caries and decay and could be potentially sensitive.